crums-io/skipledger/README.md

     <dependency>
       <groupId>io.crums</groupId>
       <artifactId>mrsl</artifactId>
-      <version>0.5.0</version>
+      <version>0.5.1</version>
     </dependency>
 ```

 ## Changes

-Version `0.5.0` is both a maintenance- and *new-feature* release.

-### Maintenance

-- **JPMS Modularization.** Maven submodules were JPMS modularized (the Java Module System).
-So were
-its other `io.crums` dependencies.
-This allows bundling applications with a custom JRE that's smaller
-than a standard runtime.
-- **Maven Central Deployment.** The modules defined in this project (and their dependencies on other
-`io.crums` projects) are now deployed to central.

-### New Features

-- **Better CLI.** This release uses the *picocli* library for prettier, more intuitive / helpful
-command line interfaces.

-- **Report Templates.** `.mrsl` files can now embed a customizable template for generating PDF reports
-from ledger data in a morsel.
-The idea is to allow the ledger owner create branded documents
-from their ledger entries for such things as bills, receipts, or any other documents they might invent.
+Version `0.5.1` contains 2 new CLI tools.

+- **base64-32**.
+Base64/Hex encoder/decoder for 32 byte values.
+This encoding is used to represent 32-values in our SQL schemas.
+- **report-template**.
+CLI tool for creating / designing report templates under development.
+Currently features only visual design.
+Query and columns auto-filled from morsel data in next releases.
+(Already possible directly from code.)

+Other changes:

+- **sldg setup --new-seed**.
+Prints a new secure random salt seed.
+(Useful when defining a new ledger off an existing config file.)
+- *image file-to-key mapping.* Static report images are now keyed without the extension in their filename (i.e. *logo.png* and *logo.jpg* both map to `logo`.)

 ## Roadmap

 The following are planned for the next releases:

+- Hashing logs/text; eyeing checkpoints, instead of building full ledgers
 - Reports:
     * Add more arguments types that PDF templates can take (right now they're only numeric)
-    * Add template maker tools
+    * Round out report-template tool
     * Add support for displaying images from the ledger data
-    * Embed `.mrsl` hashes in PDF, so that a standalone PDF can be validated against the current
-    fingerprint of the ledger
+    * Embed `.mrsl` hashes in PDF, so that a standalone PDF can be validated against the current fingerprint of the ledger
 - Package the *mrsl* and *sldg* tools for end-user distribution

 After that..